srforever/giro3d/GOVERNANCE.md

 ### Funding the project

 While project members act independently, they are also members of corporate organizations of various kinds.
-Companies or other organizations using the product can help the project and orient it towards their use cases in various ways :
+Companies or other organizations using the product can help the project and orient it towards their use cases in various ways:

-- Donate money to the OSGeo : there is no legal entity representing Giro3D.
+- Donate money to the OSGeo: there is no legal entity representing Giro3D.
 The only way to give money to the project itself would be through the OSGeo Foundation, which would then allocate resources to Giro3D.
-- Hire a freelance : there are freelance developers who can be hired to work on the project, and you can specify which features you want him to implement
+- Hire a freelance: there are freelance developers who can be hired to work on the project, and you can specify which features you want him to implement
-- Hire a service company : there are service companies supporting and developing Giro3D, and you can hire them to develop the product
+- Hire a service company: there are service companies supporting and developing Giro3D, and you can hire them to develop the product
-- Directly contribute : you can assign one of your developer to work on Giro3D, making direct contributions
+- Directly contribute: you can assign one of your developer to work on Giro3D, making direct contributions

 Funding the project allow organizations to assign manpower to the items of the roadmap which are top priority for them.
-While contributions are always subject to the rules of meritocraty stated above, funding the project is a way to enhance the project in a specific direction, while preserving its independancy.
+While contributions are always subject to the rules of meritocraty stated above, funding the project is a way to enhance the project in a specific direction, while preserving its independence.

 ## References